 Discussion:

-Let’s align it with CCMP, which is “counter mode (CTR) with cipher-block chaining message authentication

-code (CBC-MAC) protocol (CCMP)”.
-So let’s make it “Galois/counter mode (GCM) with Galois message authentication code (GMAC) protocol (GCMP)”.
+Dan HARKINS clarifies:

+The cipher mode is called "Galois Counter Mode" and is abbreviated GCM.
+There is a varient of GCM in which no encryption is done, it’s all authentication, and that is called “Galois message authentication code” and is abbreviated GMAC.
+But we never use GMAC.
+Every use of GCM provides encryption of some of the data.

+In 802.11 for some reason we appended a “P” to our specific use of a cipher mode, so when we use CCM we call that use of it CCMP and when we use GCM we call that use of it GCMP.

+I think the confusion is that someone looked at NIST SP 800-38D which is the definition of the approved cipher mode.
+The title is, “Recommendation for Block Cipher Modes of Operation: Galois/Counter Mode (GCM) and GMAC” and decided to rewrite a bunch of the references, but did not do so consistently.

+That document does describe GCM and it also describes something else: “If the GCM input is restricted to data that is not to be encrypted, the resulting specialization of GCM, called GMAC, is simply an authentication mode on the input data.”
+But we never use that specialization in 802.11, we always encrypt some of the input so we always use GCM.

 Proposed changes:

-At 38.57, 39.13 and 43.13, change “Galois Counter Mode protocol (GCMP)” to “Galois/counter mode (GCM) with Galois message authentication code (GMAC) protocol (GCMP)”.
+At 38.57, 39.13 and 43.13, change “Galois Counter Mode protocol (GCMP)” to “Galois/counter mode (GCM) protocol (GCMP)”.

-At 52.30 and 1954.56 change “Galois/Counter Mode” to “Galois/counter mode”.
+At 54.30 and 1954.56 change “Galois/Counter Mode” to “Galois/counter mode”.

-At 52.32 change “Galois/Counter Mode with GMAC Protocol” to “GCM with GMAC Protocol”.
+At 54.32 change “Galois/Counter Mode with GMAC Protocol” to “GCM Protocol”.

-At 52.43 change “Galois Message Authentication Code” to “Galois message authentication code”.
+At 52.43 delete the GMAC definition.

-At 68.10 change “Galois Counter Mode protocol (GCMP)” to “Galois/counter mode with Galois message authentication code protocol (GCMP)”.
+At 68.10 change “Galois Counter Mode protocol (GCMP)” to “Galois/counter mode protocol (GCMP)”.

-At 1954.46 change “GCM with Galois Message Authentication Code (GMAC) protocol (GCMP)” to “GCM with GMAC protocol (GCMP)”.
+At 1954.46 change “GCM with Galois Message Authentication Code (GMAC) protocol (GCMP)” to “GCM protocol (GCMP)”.

+At 1954.56 delete “GCM combines Galois/Counter Mode for data confidentiality and GMAC for authentication and integrity.”

-At 2694.26 change “Galois/Counter Mode with GMAC protocol (GCMP) data confidentiality protocol” to “Galois/counter mode with Galois message authentication code protocol (GCMP)”.
+At 2694.26 change “Galois/Counter Mode with GMAC protocol (GCMP) data confidentiality protocol” to “Galois/counter mode (GCMP)”.

 Proposed resolution: